carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-dwarfdump.rst

 FORMAT OF STATISTICS OUTPUT
 ---------------------------

-The ::option:`--statistics` option generates single-line JSON output representing quality metrics of the processed debug info.
+The :option:`--statistics` option generates single-line JSON output representing quality metrics of the processed debug info.
 These metrics are useful to compare changes between two compilers, particularly for judging the effect that a change to the compiler has on the debug info quality.